Connect with us

 Jupiter Island Compound

 Greg Norman previously owned an enormous mansion on Jupiter Island, Florida, that he and his wife initially purchased for just $5 million in 1991.
 The couple attempted to sell the property for almost a decade, between 2007 and 2016, but had no success.
 As a result, they decided to expand and renovate, resulting in a finished 17,825-square-foot, nine-bedroom, eleven-bathroom mansion on just over 8 acres of land.
 The home features amenities such as an outdoor tennis court, a 50-foot swimming pool, multiple garages fitting up to 17 vehicles, a wine room, a library, a games room, and a home theatre.
-There’s also a private boat dock at the back of the property that overlooks the ocean.
+There’s also a private boat dock at the back of the property, overlooking the ocean.

 In January 2021, Norman listed the property for just under $60 million, and it sold for $55.1 million three months later.
 We do not know how much money the couple spent on the renovations over the years, but they received just over $50 million more than they originally paid in 1991.
 Based on public records, we estimate that Norman paid between $4 million and $5 million in property taxes during the period he owned the home.
 Add on another $3 million (rough estimate) for agent commissions, and you’re left with a ballpark profit of $42 million before accounting for renovation and maintenance costs.